OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/authoring/Actions_in_the_Authoring_section.md

 #  Actions in the 'Authoring' section

-Der Autorenbereich ist der zentrale Bereich für OpenOlat Autoren.
-Under "My entries" OpenOlat authors can see all the learning resources they own und können diese auch erstellen oder importieren.
+The author area is the central area for OpenOlat authors.
+Under "My entries" OpenOlat authors can see all the learning resources they own and can also create or import them.

 ![](assets/actions_authoring.png)

-Im Folgenden wird erläutert welche generellen Einstellungen im Autorenbereich vorgenommen werden können.
+The following explains which general settings can be made in the authoring area.

-## Vordefinierte Filter des Autorenbereichs
+## Predefined filters of the authoring area

-Der Autorenbereich beinhaltet bestimmte vordefinierte Filter.
-Hierzu zählen:
+The authoring area contains certain predefined filters.
+These include:

-* Favoriten
+* Favorites
-* Meine Kurse
+* My courses
-* Meine Einträge
+* My entries
-* Gelöscht
+* Deleted

-sowie eine Suchmaske.
+as well as a search mask.

-Unter „Meine Einträge“ sehen OpenOlat Autoren alle Lernressourcen bei denen sie Besitzer sind.
-Unter "Meine Kurse" werden alle herkömmlichen Kurse und alle Lernpfad Kurse bei denen Sie Besitzer sind angezeigt.
-"Meine Kurse" ist somit eine Teilmenge von "Meine Einträge.
+Under "My entries" OpenOlat authors can see all learning resources they own.
+Under "My Courses" all traditional courses and all learning path courses you are the owner of are displayed.
+"My Courses" is therefore a subset of "My Entries.

 The "Favorites" tab is a subgroup of "My Entries.
 It shows all learning resources of an author which are bookmarked.
 The "Deleted" tab displays your "Trash" with all your learning resources that you have